musama619/nextjs-app/README.md

 - When you navigate to page that's pre-rendered using getStaticProps, Next.js fetches the JSON file (pre-computed at build time) and uses it as the props to create the page component client-side.

 - Client-side page transitions will not call getStaticProps as only the exported JSON is used.

+### getStaticPaths fallback

+1. false
+   - The paths returned from getStaticPaths will be rendered to HTML at build time by getStaticProps.
+   - If fallback is set to false, then any paths not returned by getStaticProps will result in 404 page.

+2. true
+    - The paths returned from getStaticPaths will be rendered to HTML at build time by getStaticProps.
+    - The paths that have not been generated at build time will not result in a 404 page.
+Instead, Next.js will serve a "fallback" version of the page ont the first request to such a path.
+    - In the background, Next.js will statically generate the requested path HTML and JSON.
+This includes running getStaticProps.
+    - When that's done, the browser receives the JSON for the generated path.
+This will be used to automatically render the page with the required props.
+From the user's perspective, the page will be swapped from the fallback page to the full page.
+    - At the same time, Next.js kepps track of the new list of pre-rendered pages.
+Subsequent requests to the same path will serve the generated page, just like other pages pre-rendered at the build time.